Summer & Cinnamon

 2. Stir in the melted butter last, and continue whisking until smooth and glossy.

-3. Spread the frosting over the brownies as soon as they come out of the oven.
+3. Spread the frosting over the cake as soon as they come out of the oven.
 It will melt into the top and form a rich, fudgy layer.

 Cool and Serve:

-1. Allow the brownies to cool completely before slicing, or enjoy them warm for an extra gooey treat.
+1. Allow the cake to cool completely before slicing, or enjoy them warm for an extra gooey treat.
 We love serving it with vanilla ice cream too!

 Notes